Dislocation of jaw: Pathophysiology

 There are four different positions of jaw dislocation: posterior, anterior, superior and lateral.
 The most common position is anterior, while the other types are rare.
 Anterior dislocation shifts the lower jaw forward if the mouth excessively opens.
 This type of dislocation may happen bilaterally or unilaterally after yawning.
 The muscles that are affected during anterior jaw dislocation are the masseter and temporalis which pull up on the mandible and the lateral pterygoid which relaxes the mandibular condyle.
-The condyle can get locked in front of the articular eminence.
-Posterior dislocation is possible for people who get injured by being punched in the chin.
+The condyle can become locked in front of the articular eminence.
+Posterior dislocation is possible for people who are injured by being punched in the chin.
 This dislocation will push the jaw back affecting the alignment of the mandibular condyle and mastoid.
 The external auditory canal may be fractured.
 Superior dislocations occur after being punched below the mandibular ramus as the mouth remains half-open.
 Since great force occurs in a punch, the angle of the jaw will be forced upward moving towards the condylar head.
 This can result in a fracture of the glenoid fossa and displacement of the condyle into the middle cranial fossa, potentially injuring the facial and vestibulocochlear nerves and the temporal lobe.
 Lateral dislocations move the mandibular condyle away from the skull and are likely to happen together with jaw fractures.

 Posterior, superior and lateral dislocations are uncommon injuries and usually result from high-energy trauma to the chin.
 By contrast, anterior dislocations are more often the result of low-energy trauma (e.g. tooth extraction) or secondary to a medical condition that affects the stability of the joint (e.g. seizures, ligamentous laxity, degeneration of joint capsule).